-For the 2016-2018 period, the employment outlook is expected to be fair for Light duty cleaners (NOC 6731) in the Montreal census metropolitan area.
+The employment outlook will be good for Light duty cleaners (NOC 6731) in the census metropolitan agglomeration of Montreal.

-Here are some key facts about Light duty cleaners in the Montreal census metropolitan area:
+Here are some key facts about Light duty cleaners in the census metropolitan agglomeration of Montreal:

 - Light duty cleaners mainly work in the following sectors: